SOSTOOLS Version 4.00 Sum of Squares Optimization Toolbox for MATLAB: System Requirements and Installation Instruction

 \section{System Requirements and Installation Instruction}

-To install and run SOSTOOLS v3.00, MATLAB R2009a or later and the Symbolic Math Toolbox version 5.7 (or later) are required.
-Older versions of both MATLAB and the symbolic toolbox may be sufficient however SOSTOOLS v3.00 has only been tested on versions 2009a, 2011b and 2012a.
+To install and run SOSTOOLS v4.00, MATLAB R2009a or later is required.
+Older versions of both MATLAB and the symbolic toolbox (if using \texttt{sym} polynomial objects) may be sufficient however SOSTOOLS v4.00 has only been tested on versions 2009a -- 2021a.
 Here is a list of requirements: \begin{itemize} \item MATLAB R2009a or later.